getbraincloud/examples-unreal/README.md

 Open the uproject file in Unreal Engine.
 It will inform that VaRest and BCClient modules are missing or unbuilt.
 Click YES to build.
 Click Show Log to see progress.

+### Upgrading Engine Version

+1. Clean intermediate and build folders.
-Make sure to download the appropriate version of VaRest for the engine version (or add to engine in marketplace).
+2. Download the appropriate version of VaRest for the engine version (or add to engine in marketplace).
+3. The BCClient plugin will work as-is for any engine version.
+4. Choose the new engine version: Use the right-click menu on the .uproject file OR use the terminal command UnrealVersionSelector.exe OR modify "EngineAssociation" in .uproject file.
+5. Re-generate code project files (eg. visual studio or xcode).

 ### Run: